Divyams0895/springboot_docker/README.md

 -----------------

 * It is an open-source platform that allows you to automate the deployment, scaling, and management of applications using containerization
-* Create containers using Docker, which is portable, which means that the containers can be moved across systems and can be deployed.
+* Create containers using Docker, which is portable, meaning that the containers can be moved across systems and can be deployed.

 ![Project Screenshot](docker.png)

 Virtual Machines